Trump’s Tax Cut Risks Your SNAP, Medicaid Benefits

 Profit and prosper with the best of expert advice - straight to your e-mail.

 The projected federal cuts could impact as many as 41 million U.S. households that received SNAP benefits last year.
-In November, over 79 million people were enrolled in Medicaid and the Children’s Health Insurance Program (CHIP) in the 50 states and the District of Columbia.
+In November, more than 79 million people were enrolled in Medicaid and the Children’s Health Insurance Program (CHIP) in 50 states and the District of Columbia.

-Despite opposition and concerns from several government officials and policy analysts, GOP lawmakers on both sides of the aisle are figuring out what will be included in Trump’s tax mega-bill, and what safety net programs and popular tax breaks will be on the chopping block to make it happen.
+Despite opposition and concerns from several government officials and policy analysts, GOP lawmakers in the House and Senate are figuring out what will be included in Trump’s tax mega-bill, and which safety-net programs and popular tax breaks will be on the chopping block to make it happen.

 Here’s what you need to know about Trump’s highly anticipated bill.